gfassero/HIERO/README.md

 The rest of my sources are [listed here](sources.md).

 # No License
-This project is still in progress and updated at least weekly.
+HIERO is still in progress and updated often.
 I have posted it online only so that I can receive feedback on it.
 As a result, I am not offering any license to use my work.
 Nothing on this website may be copied, shared, distributed, modified, or used for any purpose, commercial or non-commercial, without my prior written permission.
 Feel free to read and provide suggestions for improvement.